imarsman/gozip/README.md

 Wherever a feature of the zip utility is implemented an attempt will be made to impliment it to behave identically.

+The argument parsing library used here does not deal with arguments such as -1, -2, etc. It may be that an argument will need to have a different identifier to work around this.